Large Language Models, Myths and Realities

 Gradient descent

-f(x_1, x_2) = (x_1^2 + x_2 - 11)^2 + (x_1 + x_2^2 - 7)^2
+Example with a non-convex function f(x_1, x_2) = (x_1^2 + x_2 - 11)^2 + (x_1 + x_2^2 - 7)^2

 Sensitivity to initial point and step size